 Perched at the water’s edge, small villages dot the landscape where traditional farmhouses and wooden chalets lie in green hills and pastures, with the church tower as the tallest building piercing the sky.
 All this against the backdrop of snow capped mountains, blue skies and clear lakes.

 The villages of St. Gilgen, Fuschl am See and St. Wolfgang could epitomise chocolate box perfection.
-No wonder the scenery was such a star in The Sound of Music, filmed here and celebrating its 50th anniversary in style during 2015.
+No wonder the scenery was such a star in The Sound of Music, filmed here and celebrated its 50th anniversary in style during 2015.
 If you’re a fan of this iconic film, be sure to take a Sound of Music tour while visiting.
-Inghams is celebrating this exciting anniversary by offering guests staying in this area a free excursion to the stunning Lake Mondsee – the beautiful location of the wedding scene and also where Julie Andrews, in her dirndl dress, danced in the flower studded meadows.

 St. Wolfgang with its lovely medieval centre, hosts open-air classical concerts, operetta and brass band concerts.
 From here you can take the iconic cog railway to the top of the Schafberg (1768m) the area’s highest mountain.
 Or you could take a scenic horse and carriage ride through meadows and local villages with an essential stop at a welcoming almshouse.